Crosswork Workflow Manager 2.0 Data Sheet

 (SDK and XDK)

-Customers can build adapters to enable integration to their existing OSS systems.
-A Software Development Kit (SDK) is provided for customers to use for this.
-Adapters are written in Golang.
-The Extended Development Kit (XDK) is provided for customers wanting to use Swagger framework from integration targets to generate adapter code.
-The XDK also provides the ability to read NSO Services for generating custom adapters for NSO.
+The Extended Software Development Kit (XDK) is provided for customers wanting to use Swagger framework from integration targets to auto-generate adapter code.
+The XDK also provides the ability to read Yang models for NSO Services and Actions for auto-generating custom adapters for NSO.

 Management of Secrets